Market research in the marketing plan

 It helps you test marketing innovation and make informed decision based on what people actually want and need.

 In this guide, we’ve covered how market research plugs into the brand development process and the marketing plan.
-We’ve covered key topics you need to research like competitors, brand perception and the impact of previous marketing activities.
+We’ve covered key topics you need to research like competitors, brand perception and the impact of your advertising.

 Then, we looked at how you use market research to inform where you are now, where you want to be in 6 to 18 months and how you’ll get there.
 We picked out key areas like marketing innovation, marketing communications and performance measurement where market research is vital.